Understanding the Credit Rating Scale

 • Fair: 580-669

-You may also hear the phrase “educational credit score.”
-This can refer to the proprietary scoring models used by TransUnion and Equifax.
-The term means that these scores may not be used by lenders, but they help educate consumers about their credit scores.
+• You may also hear the phrase “educational credit score.”
+This can refer to the proprietary scoring models used by TransUnion and Equifax, not necessarily to be used by lenders, which can help educate consumers about their credit scores.
+Since they may or may not reflect the credit score that potential lenders use, it can be wise to make sure you know what kind of credit score you are viewing.

 Check your credit score with SoFi Relay.

-Trying to Improve Your Credit Score With Credit Card Debt
+Trying to Build Your Credit Score With Credit Card Debt

 You’ll notice that a lot of information around improving your credit scores focuses on debt reduction.
 After all, 30% of your FICO Score is based upon outstanding debt.
-By paying that down on time, you may be able to boost your credit score.
-One potential action item for those trying to strengthen their credit history is to work on paying down credit card debt.
+By paying that down on time, you may be able to build your credit score.
+For this reason, one potential action item for those trying to have a positive impact on their credit history is to work on paying down credit card debt.

-One other tip for potentially boosting your credit score: Thoroughly review your credit report for errors.
+• One other tip for potentially building your credit score: Thoroughly review your credit report for errors.
 Mistakes happen, and some of them can bring down your score.
 You can file a dispute online to correct or remove the information.

 Recommended: Using a Personal Loan to Pay Off a Credit Card